 Policy 9c: Wherever possible, non-invasive methods of archaeological investigation should be used in preference to excavation.

-Policy 9d: Unless there are exceptional circumstances, archaeological excavation will only take place where there is full provision for post-excavation work, for publication, archiving, and for the conservation of finds.
+Policy 9d: Unless there are exceptional circumstances, archaeological excavation will only take place where there is full resource for the provision for post-excavation work, for publication, archiving, and for the conservation of finds.

 Policy 9e: Archaeological research in the World Heritage Site should recognise the context of the natural, historical, and current landscapes.